mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 * Digital twin
 	A (virtual) representation of a device in an IoT Cloud Service

+* Device Model (Device Blueprint)
+	A schema that defines the interface or contract of a device or a group of devices by describing the properties and behavior of a device.

-* Device Description
+* Device Instance
-	A serialized representation of a Device
+	A concrete instance of a device that implements one or multiple device models.
-	[Richard: I don't know what this means.
-It isn't the twin itself, and it isn't the model, so what is a device description?
-This seems to be an entity with no purpose.]

-* Device Model (aka.
-Device Template, Device Blueprint) A schema that describes the structure and interface of a group of devices [Richard: I think it is important to avoid the word "template" or equating this to a template.
-A template is typically something like a "mold" or stamp for producing many of a thing, but doesn't carry the notion of a persistent relationship with the created thing.
-Device Models have a persistent relationship.
-Blueprint is a reasonable name]

 * Properties
-	A part of the device that contains state information and may change over time [Richard: Is it a part of the device?
-Or a part of the twin?
-Or the model?
-Or all three?]
+	A part of the device that contains state information and may change over time.
+The types of properties is defined by the *Device Model*, whereas the *Device Instance* contains concrete values.

 * Messages
 	Telemetry data that is sent from the device to the cloud [Richard: What about messages that go from cloud to device?
 What about messages not related to "data" such as alerts?]
+	[Michael: good point - we should have a more abstract message definition which includes alerts and messages to the device.
+	todo:
+	we have to reconsider a message definition, when we decide whether we want to include messages in the proposal]

 ## Microsoft's Device Twin